-Figure 49: Link Backup example network
+Figure 48: Link Backup example network

-The following tables contain examples of parameters to set up Switch A.
+The following tables contain examples of parameters to configure Switch A.

-☐ Open the Switching > L2-Redundancy > Link Backup dialog. ☐ Enter a new Link Backup pair in the table: □ Click the ## button.
-The dialog displays the Create window. ☐ From the Primary port drop-down list, select port 2/3.
-From the Backup port drop-down list, select port 2/4. ☐ Click the Ok button. ☐ In the Description textbox, enter Link_Backup_1 as the name for the backup pair. ☐ To activate the Fail back function for the link backup pair, mark the Fail back checkbox. ☐ Set the fail back timer for the link backup pair, enter 30 s in Fail back delay [s]. ☐ To activate the link backup pair, mark the Active checkbox. \Box To enable the function, select the On radio button in the Operation frame.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 2/3 To change to the interface configuration mode of interface 2/3. link-backup add 2/4 To add a Link Backup instance where port 2/3 is the primary port and port 2/4 is the backup port. link-backup modify 2/4 description Link_Backup_1 To specify the string Link_Backup_1 as the name of the backup pair. link-backup modify 2/4 failback-status enable To enable the fail back timer. link-backup modify 2/4 failback-time 30 To specify the fail back delay time as 30 s. link-backup modify 2/4 status enable To enable the Link Backup instance. exit To change to the Configuration mode. link-backup operation To enable the Link Backup function globally in the device.
+□ Open the Switching > L2-Redundancy > Link Backup dialog. \Box Enter a new Link Backup pair in the ta Enter a new Link Backup pair in the table: \Box Click the $\stackrel{\blacksquare}{\Psi}$ button. □ Click the ∮∮∮ button.
+The dialog displays the Create wind • • • • □ From the Primary port drop-down list, select port 2/3. □ Click the Ok button.
+From the Backup port drop-down list, select port $2/4$.
+Backup 1 as the name for the backup pair. □ To activate the Fail back function for the link backup pair, mark the Fail back checkbox.
+Set the fail back timer for the link backup pair, enter 30 s in Fail back delay [s]. □ To activate the link backup pair, mark the Active checkbox. □ To enable the function, select the On radio button in the Operation frame. · enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 2/3 To change to the interface configuration mode of interface 2/3. link-backup add 2/4 To create a Link Backup instance where port $2/3$ is the primary port and port $2/4$ is the backup port. link-backup modify 2/4 description Link_Backup_1 To specify the string Link_Backup_1 as the name of the backup pair. link-backup modify 2/4 failback-status enable To enable the fail back timer. link-backup modify 2/4 failback-time 30 To specify the fail back delay time as 30 s. link-backup modify 2/4 status enable To enable the Link Backup instance. exit To change to the Configuration mode. link-backup operation To enable the Link Backup function globally in the device.

-13.8 FuseNet function
+12.8 FuseNet function